It’s the most wonderful time of the Year! Well not that time but time to think about running for the OCWS Board of Directors.

 In addition, attendees brought a delicious dish to share and then voted on a Chef of the Evening.
 The results of the Chef of the Evening at each host site are:

-A big thank you to the hosts!
-Please send your recipes to George Cravens at George@ocws.org as a possible recipe to be published on the OCWS website.
+The detail scores by site will be posted on the OCWS website.
+Congratulations to all the winners!
+A big thank you to all of the hosts!
+Please send your recipes to George Cravens at George@ocws.org for possible publication on the OCWS website.

 – George Cravens, Director

 From Ice Cream: The Ultimate Cold Comfort